-The eyes offer us a unique insight into the cognitive processes behind reading; for a child with a high reading attainment they generally move through a passage of text with short, quick movements, whereas for a child with a low reading attainment they tend to move much slower, and they may fixate upon individual words or regress.
+For a child with high reading attainment (left), their eyes generally move through a passage of text with short, quick movements, whereas for a child with lower reading attainment (right) their eyes tend to move much slower, and they may fixate upon individual words or regress.

-By studying a child’s spontaneous eye movements as they read, our assessment can precisely determine their individual reading attainment by picking up on minor differences in the way their brain’s process text on lexical, syntactic, semantic, and structural levels.
+By studying a child’s spontaneous eye movements as they read, our assessment can precisely determine their individual reading attainment by picking up on minor differences in the way their brain’s process text.
 This also helps identify those experiencing difficulties, such as Dyslexia, at a much earlier stage of their development.

 The Technology The Process Step by Step The Benefits